solarmon/WHDLoad-Game-Launcher/README.md

 Thus, if you have multiple game slave files in your WHDL game partition and want to specify the game slave version to launch, the WHDLoad game must be mounted as a **Directory**.
 Otherwise, a user selection dialogue will be used to ask the user to select a game slave file to launch.

+**It is also recommended that both the WHDLoad DH0: and Game/Games DH1 partition are mount as as a directories - it just makes make changes to them much easier on the host emaulation system.**

 # WHDLoad

 * At the moment, individual games are launched using WHDLoad and specifying the **PRELOAD** option.